d4l3k/starry/README.md

 Starry
 ======

-A starbound server manager that adds ingame commands, banning and a couple of other features.
+A starbound server manager that adds ingame commands, item giving, banning and a couple of other features.

+Source is on GitHub: https://github.com/d4l3k/starry

 Features
 -----